5-day Bordeaux and Cognac Trip

 Day 5:

-Transfer to Angouleme or Bordeaux for the train to Paris.
+Transfer to Angouleme or Bordeaux for the train back to Paris.

 What’s Included in the 5 Day Bordeaux and Cognac Tour?